 Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

-The New Jersey Devils take the road against the Carolina Hurricanes for Game 5 of the NHL Playoffs Second Round on Thursday, May 11, starting at 7:00 PM ET on TNT, SportsNet, CBC, and TVAS.
-The Hurricanes have a 3-1 advantage in the series.
-The Devils have +110 moneyline odds against the favorite Hurricanes (-130).
+The Carolina Hurricanes take their home ice at PNC Arena to square off against the New Jersey Devils for Game 5 of the NHL Playoffs Second Round on Thursday, May 11, starting at 7:00 PM ET on TNT, SportsNet, CBC, and TVAS.
+The Hurricanes lead the series 3-1.
+The Hurricanes are favored (-130) against the Devils (+110).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!